15 Things You Might Not Know About The Kentucky Derby

 The Kentucky Derby founder had a famous grandfather

+Clark the younger not only founded the Kentucky Derby in 1875 but also built Churchill Downs — which has a seriously shady side — though neither one of those ideas was especially original.
+In fact, Clark was basically just copying Epson Downs in England, which was home to a nearly century-old race called the Derby Stakes.
 Just in case you thought "derby" has always meant "horse race," it hasn't — the Derby Stakes was named for a person: The 12th Earl of Derby, so Clark wasn't even trying to be original when he picked the names "Churchill Downs" and "Kentucky Derby."
 He also borrowed the length of the race and the rules of entry from the Derby Stakes (1.5 miles, 3-year-old horses).
-Since the 12th Earl of Derby had died in 1834, he couldn't really be annoyed.
+Since the 12th Earl of Derby had died decades earlier, in 1834, he couldn't really be annoyed.

 Roses grow just fine in Kentucky, but it's not like they're the official state flower or anything.
-That honor goes to the goldenrod, though before the state flower was the goldenrod it was bluegrass (via KentuckyToday), hence Kentucky's nickname "the bluegrass state."
-No, according to legend roses became the official flower of the Kentucky Derby back in 1883 at an after-party thrown by New York socialite E. Berry Wall, also known as "King of the Dudes."
+That honor goes to the goldenrod, though it was previously bluegrass, hence Kentucky's state nickname being the Bluegrass State.
+According to legend, roses became the official flower of the Kentucky Derby back in 1883, at an after-party thrown by New York socialite E. Berry Wall, also known as "King of the Dudes."
+It is worth pointing out that, back then, the term "dude" was used to denote a guy who was way too concerned with dressing fancy.

 The Kentucky Derby was once dominated by Black jockeys

-According to the National Bureau of Economic Research (NBER), in the 1880s, racetracks were pretty integrated places.
+There were 15 horses and 15 jockeys in the first Kentucky Derby, and 13 of those jockeys were Black.
+In fact, Black jockeys dominated the sport until 1902, when jockey Jimmy Winkfield rode the winning horse, Alan-a-Dale, across the finish line.
+Indeed, in the 1880s, racetracks were pretty integrated places.
 By the 1890s, though, racism was turning the Derby into a hostile place, and Black riders were starting to feel a lot less welcome.
-The next-to-last Black jockey to enter the Derby before 2000 (the last was Henry King in 1921) was Jess Conley in 1911, who placed third on Colston, a Black-owned horse (via NPR).
+The next-to-last Black jockey to enter the Derby before 2000 (the last was Henry King in 1921) was Jess Conley (pictured above) in 1911, who placed third on Colston, the owner of which was also Black.

-There isn't really any official record of what ultimately led to the disappearance of Black jockeys, but according to NBER, a New York Times reporter recounted gossip that white jockeys had "organized to draw the color line," which basically means they asked horse owners and other influential people to shut Black riders out of the sport.
+There isn't really any official record of what ultimately led to the disappearance of Black jockeys, but according to NBER, a reporter for The New York Times recounted gossip that white jockeys had "organized to draw the color line," which basically means they asked horse owners and other influential people to shut Black riders out of the sport.
 The reporter even implied there was something of a conspiracy to sabotage Black riders.
 "Somehow or other," he wrote, "they met with all sorts of accidents and interference in their races.
 The doubting horse owners seem to have been convinced ... that if they want to win races they must ride the white jockeys."

-The longest longshot winner in Derby history had 91-1 odds
+The longest long-shot winner in Derby history had 91-1 odds

 Oddsmakers have a sort of formula that helps them decide which horses have the best chance of winning, but it's not as simple as just plugging some info into a computer.
 Oddsmaking also depends on the subjective analysis of human beings.
-According to BetHQ, people who watch horses in training, study racing forms, and are just general racing experts all have some input, and the odds also include variables like a horse's perceived ability, who the oddsmakers think the public might favor, how each horse runs, and what everyone thinks a horse's chances of winning will be.
+People who watch horses in training, study racing forms, and are just general racing experts all have some input, and the odds also include variables like a horse's perceived ability, who the oddsmakers think the public might favor, how each horse runs, and what everyone thinks a horse's chances of winning will be.

 The Kentucky Derby is shorter than it used to be

-American horses rule (most of the time)
+American horses rule, at least most of the time

-Occasionally, horses that aren't Kentucky-bred do win the Derby, but those numbers lag way, way behind the bluegrass state.
+Occasionally, horses that aren't Kentucky-bred do win the Derby, but those numbers lag way, way behind the Bluegrass State.
 Florida, for example, has contributed six winners, and California and Virginia have each contributed four.
 It's even less common for horses born outside of the United States to win the Derby.
 In 1917, British-born Omar Khayyam won the Derby, but a non-U.S. native didn't win again until 1959, when British-born Tomy Lee finished first.
 Two Canadian horses (Northern Dancer in 1964 and Sunny's Halo in 1983) also broke the nationality barrier, but none since.

 To be fair, Kentucky-bred horses might have a teensy advantage.
-According to HorsePlayUSA, the Kentucky Horse Racing Commission provides millions of dollars in incentives to Kentucky-bred horses that go on to win races.
-In 2021 alone, the program made $15.9 million available to bluegrass state breeders, and only bluegrass state breeders.
+The Kentucky Horse Racing Commission provides millions of dollars in incentives to Kentucky-bred horses that go on to win races.
+In 2024 alone, the program made $20 million available to Bluegrass State breeders, and only Bluegrass State breeders.

 The slowest Derby winner was really, really slow

 Everyone knows Secretariat has the fastest derby record.
-At 1 minute 59.40 seconds (via USA Today Sports), no other horse has really come close to beating the legendary thoroughbred.
+At 1 minute 59.40 seconds, no other horse has really come close to beating the legendary thoroughbred.
 But who has the slowest win?
-Naturally, history remembers that, too, because history can't ever just look the other way and go, "Hey, maybe for the sake of not letting a humiliating memory last forever and ever in the eyes of the whole world we should just forget this ever happened?"
+Naturally, history remembers that, too, even though everyone who was associated with the embarrassingly slow Stone Street is long gone.

-Happily, everyone who was associated with the embarrassingly slow Stone Street is long gone.
-In 1908, Stone Street (pictured) finished the race at 2 minutes 15.20 seconds, a whopping 16 seconds slower than Secretariat, and as of 2021, he still holds the record as the slowest Derby winner of all time — that is, since 1896 when the race was first shortened to 1.25 miles (via Horse Racing Nation).
+In 1908, Stone Street (pictured) finished the race at 2 minutes 15.20 seconds, a whopping 16 seconds slower than Secretariat.
+As of 2024, he still holds the record as the slowest Derby winner of all time, at least since 1896, when the race was first shortened to 1.25 miles.
 To be fair, the track was muddy and horses don't always run that well in those conditions, so there was at least a reason for the very slow win.

 Only three fillies have ever won the race

-In the century and a half that the Kentucky Derby has been a thing, only three fillies have placed first: Regret in 1915 (pictured), Genuine Risk in 1980, and Winning Colors in 1988 (via Kentucky Derby).
-As of 2021, that's out of 40 filly competitors total (compared to a couple thousand or so colts), so the odds are stacked against them before they even leave the starting gate.
+In the century and a half that the Kentucky Derby has been a thing, only three fillies have placed first: Regret in 1915 (pictured), Genuine Risk in 1980, and Winning Colors in 1988.
+As of 2024, that's out of 40 filly competitors total (compared to a couple thousand or so colts), so the odds are stacked against them before they even leave the starting gate.
 Even so, it's not necessarily just gender bias that makes the pool so heavily favored towards colts.
-Trainer John Shirreffs told the LA Times that colts are better racing prospects partly because they like to "roughhouse," and American horse racing is a sport that includes a lot of jostling around on the track.
-This is different from horse racing in Europe, by the way, where fillies tend to be more competitive.
-Fillies also have a size disadvantage, so those that are competitive against colts are often larger than average.

 Gray horses almost never win